hbctraining/variant_analysis/lessons/09_variant_annotation.md

 ## SnpEff

-[SnpEff](http://pcingola.github.io/SnpEff/) uses transcriptome annotations to predict the functional impacts of mutations in a VCF file and will modify the INFO file of the VCF file to carry the predicted functional impacts.
+[SnpEff](http://pcingola.github.io/SnpEff/) uses transcriptome annotations to predict the functional impacts of mutations in a VCF file and will modify the INFO field of the VCF file to carry the predicted functional impacts.

 ### Searching for SnpEff Databases